m2lines/seaice_DA-ML/README.md

 ### Offline learning

-The `offline_learning` folder contains code and data relating to the article [Gregory et al., 2023a](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/2023MS003757), with an example jupyter notebook of how the CNN was trained and model selection performed by carrying out 5-fold cross-validation tests.
+The `offline_learning` folder contains code and data relating to the article [Gregory et al., 2023](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/2023MS003757), with an example jupyter notebook of how the CNN was trained and model selection performed by carrying out 5-fold cross-validation tests.

 ### Online ice-ocean

 The `online_iceocean` folder contains example scripts of how to implement the trained CNN into SPEAR ice-ocean simulations, by updating the sea ice restart files, as a way to correct short-forecasts.
-This methodology is outlined in the article [Gregory et al., 2023b](https://arxiv.org/pdf/2310.02488.pdf).
+This methodology is outlined in the article [Gregory et al., 2024](https://doi.org/10.1029/2023GL106776).

+### Online forPy

+Example scripts of implementing the CNN into SIS2, via the Forpy Fortran-Python interface.
+This approach allows the CNN to be called at the model timestep, rather than the approach above, which relies on updating the model restart files.
+Using Forpy to implement a CNN into MOM6 is outlined in [Zhang et al., 2023](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/2023MS003697).

 To cite the code please use the Zenodo DOI: [![DOI](https://zenodo.org/badge/604827831.svg)](https://zenodo.org/badge/latestdoi/604827831)